Taxxx/javaee-6-demos/jsf-basics/README.md

 In this demo, we will write a very simple application to learn how JavaServer Faces technology works.

+It will be similar to other demos.
+We will have a wellcome page, with a form where the user can enter an email and a password.
+When the submit button is pressed, we will navigate to a new page showing the request params and its values.

 # Instructions

 1. start with a maven webapp archetype